 Keeping in contact

-Remember, you’re on stress leave for a reason.
+Remember, you’re on stress leave from work for a reason.
 You need to cool off.
 You need time out.
 Which means no work-related calls, emails or anything of the like - give yourself the best chance to recover.

 Give them the chance to keep you updated with any changes at work.
 At some point, they might ask you to get involved in an absence review, something which aims to: